 He showed up about ten minutes later, and I pretended not to notice the business card with the name of the toy store across it, tucked halfway into his breast pocket.

-We got into the car and headed home.
+We got into the car and headed home in silence.
 Halfway through, I suddenly turned to Nathan, remembering in dismay a grievous error.

 “No!
 No no no no no no…”

 Nathan jerked at this, his mind obviously far away before.

 I was by then banging my head against the headrest repeatedly.
 NJ, seated on my laps, stared up at me quizzically, his head cocked.